open-telemetry/opentelemetry.io/CONTRIBUTING.md

     general, but may be less in urgent cases), docs maintainer may use their own judgement to merge that PR
-- If the PR branch is `out-of-date with the base branch`, they do not need to be updated continously: every update triggers all the PR CI checks to be run!
+- If the PR branch is `out-of-date with the base branch`, they do not need to be updated continuously: every update triggers all the PR CI checks to be run!
   It's often enough to update them before merging.
 - A PR by non-maintainers should **never** update git sub modules.
 This happens by accident from time to time.
 Let the PR author know that they should not